-GEMC (GEant Monte-Carlo) is a program based on Geant4 to simulate the passage of particles through matter.
-It provides:
+GEMC (GEant Monte-Carlo) is a simulation program built on Geant4 designed to leverage databases for modeling the passage of particles through matter.
+Key features include:

-A typical GEMC usage: detector geometries and materials are loaded from various databases and the world is formed.
-Particles are swam through materials by Geant4, hits are digitized, and output(s) are created.
+Typical usage: detector geometries and materials are loaded from various databases sources.
+Particles are transported through materials by Geant4, hits are collected and digitized, and output(s) are created.
+Notice that GEMC users do not have to code the Geant4 simulation, but only the detector geometry and materials.

 Python API